Pontryagin-Optimal Control of a non-Hermitian Qubit: Basic Control: Forcing the Qubit State along a Preset Trajectory

+Even though the example in Fig.~\ref{fig-RingY} includes a switch between hemispheres of the Bloch sphere, this trajectory does not necessarily imply a parameter loop that encloses an EP. { We illustrate this in Fig.~\ref{fig-RingY}(d), with a set of trajectories corresponding to dynamics at differing speeds along the specific spatial trajectory shown in Fig.~\ref{fig-RingY}(a).
+It is evident that EP enclosure depends here on the speed at which we follow the path, with encircling occurring only for the slower loops.} { Nevertheless, these different parameter trajectories all result in identical dynamics on the Bloch sphere over their respective time intervals (i.e., the path shown in panel (a) of Fig.~\ref{fig-RingY}).
+While the EP and its attendant topology characterize the dynamics in the adiabatic limit (variations in $\boldsymbol{\Omega}$ much slower than $T_1$), other dynamical effects obscure those topological features when there is not an adiabatic--like separation of timescales. }

-Finally, we remark that the solutions \eqref{opt_omega_track} include the capability to realize some sort of a ``shortcut to adiabaticity'', even in the case where actual adiabatic following fails, in the following sense.
-First, one defines any parameter trajectory $\boldsymbol{\Omega}_0$ and then finds the Bloch trajectory $\mathbf{Q}_0(t)$ which corresponds to the motion of a NH eigenstate under $\boldsymbol{\Omega}_0$.
+Finally, we remark that the solutions \eqref{opt_omega_track} include the capability to realize { something like a} ``shortcut to adiabaticity'', even in the case where the actual adiabatic following fails, in { this sense:} First, { we may define} any parameter trajectory $\boldsymbol{\Omega}_0$ and then find the Bloch trajectory $\mathbf{Q}_0(t)$ which corresponds to the motion of a NH eigenstate under $\boldsymbol{\Omega}_0$.
 We can then use \eqref{opt_omega_track} to compute a new parameter trajectory $\boldsymbol{\Omega}_1$ which drives the qubit along $\mathbf{Q}_0(t)$ over any timescale.\footnote{Since the NH eigenstate depends on $\mathbf{\Omega}$, we will not necessarily be following the real--time NH eigenstate of $\boldsymbol{\Omega}_1$; we will just be following the NH eigenstate path that was defined by the other parameter path $\boldsymbol{\Omega}_0$.
 This will be the case for any control additions which modify the eigenstates of the Hamiltonian.} Similarly, one could also use \eqref{opt_omega_track} to accelerate the NH dynamics that the system exhibits in response to a slowly--varying $\boldsymbol{\Omega}$ (slow enough to have adiabatic motion plus modifications primarily due to the NH topology described in the previous section).